MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/screen-orientation-api.md

 ---
 description: See how the Screen Orientation API can prevent or override the browser from automatically reflowing your web app’s content during device orientation changes.
-title: Dev guide: Screen Orientation API - Microsoft Edge Development
+title: Dev guide - Screen Orientation API - Microsoft Edge Development
 author: abbycar
 ---